Psychotherapy is sometimes called "the talking cure."

 Sessions may be one-to-one, in pairs, or in groups.
 Techniques can include other forms of communication, such as drama, narrative story, or music.

-A psychotherapist may be a psychologist, a marriage and family therapist, a licensed clinical social worker or mental health counselor, a psychiatric nurse, psychoanalyst, or psychiatrist.
+A psychotherapist may be a psychologist, a marriage and family therapist, a licensed clinical social worker or mental health counselor, a psychiatric nurse practitioner, psychoanalyst, or psychiatrist.

-Behavioral therapy can help clients to understand how changes in behavior can lead to changes in how they feel.
+Behavioral therapy helps clients to understand how changes in behavior can lead to changes in how they feel.
 It focuses on increasing the person's engagement in positive or socially reinforcing activities.

 The approach assesses what the client is doing, and then tries to increase the chance of having positive experiences.